 Cast: Nicole Maines, Diana Hopper, James Paxton, M.C.
 Gainey, Jimmy Jagger

-Released to critical acclaim, Bit stars Supergirl’s Nicole Maines as a transgender teenage girl who moves in with her brother (James Paxton) in Los Angeles, looking to make a fresh start after her transition.
-There, she meets a coven of four queer feminist vampires whose aim is to rid the city’s streets of predatory men.
-It’s one of the most inclusive LGBTQ+ horrors in recent years, allowing a transgender character to take centre stage without conforming to harmful queer tropes.
-If you fancy a queer feminist vampire flick, Bit is for you.
+Nicole Maines of Supergirl fame plays a transgender teenage girl who moves in with her brother in LA (James Paxton), looking to make a fresh start after her transition.
+She meets a coven of four queer feminist vampires (the best kind) whose aim to rid the city’s streets of predatory men (love it).
+Bit is one of the most inclusive LGBTQIA+ horror films in recent years, allowing a trans character take centre stage without conforming to harmful queer tropes.

 The Craft (1996)